ssyounge/ASIB/tests/README.md

 # Tests Directory

-This directory contains comprehensive tests for the ASMB-KD project, ensuring all components work correctly and reliably.
+This directory contains comprehensive tests for the ASIB project, ensuring all components work correctly and reliably.

 ## 📁 Test Structure